 You’ll realize how frivolous such things are but how they occupy so much space and time in our heads and how futile all of that really is.
 Such expectations are absolutely inconsequential, and they only make you insecure and rob both of you of your personal space.

 With all these relationship mistakes to avoid, trust us when we tell you that if you consciously work on these, your relationship will take a turn for the better.
-What’s even more significant is that, when you really adhere to these things not to do in a relationship – you are also creating a better version of you.
-Use this as a short and easy manual to love and life and you will be good to go!
+What’s even more significant is that when you really adhere to these things not to do in a relationship – you are also creating a better version of yourself.
+Use this as a short and easy manual to love and life and you will be good to go.